-On this 1869 map, the heavy black line shows the route of the railroad.

-The circles represent (from left to right) Promontory Point and Corinne in Utah Territory and then Wash-a-kie (in yellow), Rawlins, and Sherman in Wyoming Territory.
-The letter that this cover once enclosed was written in Rawlins (according to the dateline) and was left with the station agent in Wash-a-kie.

-Note that the railroad roughly paralleled the Central Overland Route in Wyoming Territory.
-As points of reference, the triangle marks South Pass, the left arrow indicates the Sweetwater River, and the right arrow indicates the North Fork of the Platte River.
-Together, they outline the Great Platte River Road which formed the easternmost segment of the Central Overland Route.

-Promontory Point and Corinne are highlighted because they refer to another cover in this exhibit the one that was on the final stagecoach that carried the transcontinental mail.
+- On this 1869 map, the heavy black line shows the route of the railroad. - The circles represent (from left to right) Promontory Point and Corinne in Utah Territory and Wash-a-kie (in yellow), Rawlins, and Sherman in Wyoming Territory.
+According to its dateline, the letter that this cover once enclosed was written as the UPRR train passed through Rawlins.
+It was then left with the station agent in Wash-a-kie. - Note that the railroad roughly paralleled the Central Overland Route in Wyoming Territory.
+The triangle marks South Pass, the left arrow indicates the Sweetwater River, and the right arrow indicates the North Fork of the Platte River.
+Together, they outline the Great Platte River Road which formed the easternmost segment of the Central Overland Route. - Promontory Point and Corinne are highlighted because they refer to another cover in this exhibit-the one that was on the final stagecoach that carried the transcontinental mail.

+The famous photograph of the "golden spike" ceremony on May 10, 1869 at Promontory Point, U.T.
+No exhibit about the transcontinental railroad would be complete without it.

-TRAIN and FERRY ALL THE WAY BY STEAM hin 10 days, to be returned MAF
+TRAIN and FERRY ALL THE WAY BY STEAM hin 10 days, to be returned MAR